dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2001.md

 Chapter 20  Business Rules

 communicated to the user, or to any other component.
-We certainly don’t want the code within the use case class to know about HTML or SQL!
+We certainly don't want the code within the use case class to know about HTML or SQL!

 The use case class accepts simple request data structures for its input, and returns simple response data structures as its output.
 These data structures are not dependent on anything.
 They do not derive from standard framework interfaces such as HttpRequest and HttpResponse.
 They know nothing of the web, nor do they share any of the trappings of whatever user interface might be in place.